The World’s First Start Decelerator Turns 5

 But most of all it’s a safe nest for new ideas and big life changes, where some truly special people from around the world get precious time and space to hear, and share, each other’s stories.

-This year it felt like Summercamp came of age.
+In 2016 it felt like Summercamp came of age.

 It’s no longer just an event, it’s about a community growing its wings.
 A community built on friendship and becoming stronger with every interaction.

 What was different this time around were the stories of the impact people had made since previous camps.
 Whilst there’s always plenty of inspiration over the 3 days, we want people to turn this into action.

 Here’s just a handful of the ideas that have been brought to life since being born at previous Summercamps and are now part of the unfolding story: